Who can reach World Test Championship final? India, Australia and South Africa the frontrunners to make Lord's

 Remaining matches = one at home to Sri Lanka, two at home to Pakistan

 Three wins from three will do for the Proteas and they will fancy their chances at home to Sri Lanka and Pakistan.
-One draw or loss may be enough but they would need a favour from others.
+One draw or loss may still be enough, but they would need a favour from others.

+After defeat to South Africa in Durban - a game in which they were rolled for their lowest Test score of 42, subsiding in less than 14 overs - Sri Lanka must win all three of their remaining matches to stand a chance of making the final.

 New Zealand